JacobMacFarlane/flashcards/README.md

 # Abstract

-## For this project which is kicking of Mod 2 I created the logic that allowed the user
-## to practice flashcards within the command line interface, This was my first attempt at TDD
-## The project right now has about 30 flashcards which are multiple choice and the user will recieve
-## feedback based upon wether or not they provide the correct answer!
+## For this project which is kicking of Mod 2 I created the logic that allowed the user to practice flashcards within the command line interface, This was my first attempt at TDD.
+The project right now has about 30 flashcards which are multiple choice and the user will recieve feedback based upon wether or not they provide the correct answer!

 # Functionality
 ![Gif of Flashcards](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZmQxMTBmNjE3NGVjZjdiNzBkZWJjZDU4YjMwZGE2MGExMWFhNzllZCZjdD1n/tIPLNcamBWVdd6YvRF/giphy.gif)